CryptoRonaldo/pumpfun-volume-bot/README.md

 Our bot interacts directly with the pumpfun contract using cutting edge technologies such as jito-bundle, address lookup tables, version transactions, and pumpfun IDL.
 As you know, jito-bundle is a very good tool to protect against mev sandwich attacks.

+The attached photo is just a test transaction history, I can show you the actual transaction history if you want.

 You can contack me through telegram, discord, email and whatsapp and can find contact info in my profile.